Placement in 1st and 2nd-year German classes

 The German Challenge Exam (for upper-division placement and exam credits)

 Students with very extensive German experience (such as a German-speaking LDS mission, attendance at German schools, or German spoken in the home) may receive credit for German 101, 102, 201, and in most cases 311R by taking the German Challenge Exam.
 With rare exceptions, a student must be enrolled in German 330 (Deutsche Kulturgeschichte) in order to take this exam, and the credits are contingent on a successful completion of the course.
 The German 330 instructor will help students sign up for the exam.

 Students starting their German coursework directly in German 330 should not take any part of the German 301-303 sequence (required for any German degree) before they take the Challenge Exam.
 The exam will place you in the appropriate course in the German 301-303 sequence.

 Further general information about BYU Challenge Exams can be found here.
-Any questions about the German Placement Exam can be directed to the German section head, Dr. Spencer (email@example.com).
+Any questions about the German Placement Exam can be directed to the German section head, Dr. Teresa Bell (email@example.com).

-Native speakers should consult individually with the German section head, Dr. Spencer (firstname.lastname@example.org), before taking any courses or exams.
+Native speakers should consult individually with the German section head, Dr. Teresa Bell (firstname.lastname@example.org), before taking any courses or exams.